ssnowden/GitaLabRunner/readme.md

 ### Adding a ssh key for automatic access to the deployment server

 1. On the gitlab-runner instance, generate a ssh key pair with `ssh-keygen -t rsa -b 4096` and fill in requested data.
 No need for a passphrase.
-2. Copy your id with `ssh-copy-id -p 22 deploymentagent@hatch.deployment.com`.
+2. Copy your id with `ssh-copy-id -i ~/.ssh/your_key -p 22 deploymentagent@hatch.deployment.com`.
 The output will be something like that shown below.
 Note that it will ask for the password for the deploymentagent user.

 ``` bash
 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed